 Today, people of almost all ages are benefiting from braces.
-Braces not only improve the look of teeth that are crooked or crowded.
-They can improve an irregular bite and correct jaw positioning and jaw joint disorders.
+Braces not only improve the look of teeth that are crooked or crowded, but they can also improve an irregular bite, incorrect jaw positioning, and jaw joint disorders.

 Braces are worn to apply pressure to and reposition the teeth, usually over a few months to longer for more advanced cases.